Opinion | Biden can’t directly fire Louis DeJoy. But we need to get rid of him.

 Here’s a further complication: Other Democrats are promoting a postal reform bill that would address USPS problems both parties agree on the need to fix, and they may not be eager to turn up the heat on DeJoy at a time when they’re trying to advance a bipartisan reform effort.

 But that points to a solution as well.
 Although there does exist a progressive agenda with regard to the Postal Service (including the revival of postal banking) that Republicans will oppose, a well-functioning USPS that provides efficient service at affordable costs is something almost everyone agrees on.
-And it’s obvious that DeJoy is a polarizing figure whose continued leadership of the agency is only going to make everything harder.
+And it’s obvious that DeJoy is a polarizing figure whose continued leadership of the agency is going to only make everything harder.

-So surely there are other experienced and qualified candidates out there who aren’t party donors and who could do a better job reviving the USPS without being partisan lightning rods.
+So surely there are other experienced and qualified candidates out there who aren’t party donors and who could do a better job of reviving the USPS without being partisan lightning rods.
 If the Biden administration engineers it so DeJoy is replaced with someone like that, everyone ought to be happy.